-to discuss with boards.126 In 2021, ESG topped strategy for the first time as the most common discussion topic in board-shareholder engagement.
-Accordingly, consultants to boards advise their clients to improve the credibility of their ESG communications by letting ESG expert directors lead the communications.127 Beyond better communication with shareholders and stakeholders, directors who come from the worlds of AI, cyber, and climate science are also more likely to add value to the firm because of who they know in these worlds (human capital).128
+Beyond better monitoring, directors with new types of expertise could also bolster the resource-provision function of boards.
+ESG-expert directors could help the company communicate better with shareholders and stakeholders on ESG issues.
+Indeed, recent surveys show that ESG issues are at the top of what shareholders want to discuss with boards.
+In 2021, ESG topped strategy for the first time as the most common discussion topic in board-shareholder engagement.
+Accordingly, consultants to boards advise their clients to improve the credibility of their ESG communications by letting ESG expert directors lead the communications.
+Beyond better communication with shareholders and stakeholders, directors who come from the worlds of AI, cyber, and climate science are also more likely to add value to the firm because of who they know in these worlds (human capital).
+In the country of the control of the

-All in all, the case for adding specific expertise seems straightforward: director surveys reveal that boards are currently overwhelmed by the scale, scope, and complexity of their newfound ESG responsibilities.129 Adding environmental expertise (e.g., climate change), social expertise (e.g., DEI), and governance expertise (e.g., cyber) to the board thus seems like an intuitive step.
+All in all, the case for adding specific expertise seems straightforward: director surveys reveal that boards are currently overwhelmed by the scale, scope, and complexity of their newfound ESG responsibilities.131 Adding environmental expertise (e.g., climate change), social expertise (e.g., DEI), and governance expertise (e.g., cyber) to the board thus seems like an intuitive step.
 Or is it?